parttimenerd/taskcontrol/README.md

 GET localhost:8087/taskGroup/{id}?restartstopping=true|false to stop or resume a task group
 ```

+Be aware that stopping a task for more than 30s will kill the scheduler.

 You can select multiple schedulers via `./scheduler.sh` or set the server port:

 ```sh